Hamlet (band)

 Hamlet is a Spanish five-piece metal band from Madrid, formed in 1987.
-They are signed to Maldito Records and have released twelve albums, their most recent being Berlín in 2018.
+They are signed to Maldito Records and have released twelve albums, their most recent being Inmortal in 2025.
 They are considered the pioneers of alternative metal in Spain with their albums Sanatorio de Muñecos (1994) and Revolución 12.111 (1996).

 History

 Hamlet's history goes back to the late 1980s, when the five members decided to form a band using the name of one of the best-known works of writer William Shakespeare.

 After several concerts, they recorded a mini LP titled "Hamlet" with a style influenced by the era of hard rock.
 They continued to use the same style in the first official recording of the group, but with some changes (including formation).
 Peligroso was released in 1992 by DRO.
 The group was not very happy with the final work and this is the reason why the record is widely unknown.